formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 Once your password is set you can now login to the FormKiQ Console.

 :::note
 Due to restrictions related to AWS GovCloud (US) and the lack of CloudFront availability, the FormKiQ Document Console is not installed as part of the deployment.
-Instead, you can deploy a docker image into GovCloud for internal or external access. <a href="/docs/platform/document_console#docker-image">More information can be found here</a>.
+Instead, you can deploy a docker image into GovCloud for internal or external access.
+[More information can be found here](/docs/platform/document_console#docker-image).
 :::

 ![FormKiQ Console Login](./img/fk-console-login.png)